Thursday, February 15, 6:03 a.m.

 The general walked away slowly, looking back at me.
 His sharp, ruby eyes meet mine.
 He turned away, heading towards the main building.

-“Now then, Brandon and Hunter,” two large troops stepped forward.
+“Now then, Private Brandon.
+Private Hunter,” two large troops stepped forward, two fingers pressed against their foreheads.
 Commander Sherpo read out their school.
 They high-fived each other.
 Sherpo read the rest of the names, followed by various schools.

 He finished reading.
 I was the only one who wasn’t called.
 Sherpo headed to the main building, completely ignoring me.

-“Hey,” I shouted, trying to get his attention.
-“What about me?”
+“Sir, permission to speak freely, sir?”
+I shouted, trying to get his attention.

 Everyone stared at him in amusement, waiting to hear what crappy academy I got into.
 Commander Sherpo looked up, surprised.